What Type of Lawyer Makes the Most Money?

 Personal injury lawyers represent clients injured due to someone else's negligence.
 They help clients seek compensation for medical expenses and suffering.

-- How to Become a Personal Injury Lawyer: Complete a JD degree with relevant coursework or internships in personal injury law and pass the bar exam.
+• How to Become a Personal Injury Lawyer: Earn a JD.
+Take courses or internships in personal injury law.
+Then, pass the bar exam.

 Salaries for Other Types of Lawyers

-- Family Lawyers - Entry-level Family Lawyers with less than 1-year of experience in child custody can expect to earn an average total compensation (including tips, bonus, and overtime pay) of $58,959.
-An early career Family Lawyer salary with 1-4 years of experience earns an average total compensation of $71,305
+• Family Lawyers - Entry-level Family Lawyers with under 1 year of child custody experience can expect a total pay of $58,959, on average.
+This includes tips, bonuses, and overtime.
+An early career Family Lawyer salary with 1-4 years of experience earns an average total compensation of $71,305.

 Do not become the fifth-year litigator who realizes that he/she hates research, writing, and confrontation and instead wants to work with contracts.
 These are things you can and should know about yourself in law school, so take the time to appreciate how your strengths, weaknesses, talents, and interests fit into your overall practice area decision."- Justine Donahue, Legal Recruiter (Washington, D.C.)